weismanm12/finances-database/README.md

 # Personal Finance Database and Dashboard
 In this project, I developed a MySQL database called "spend_save" tracking all of my financial transactions.
 This includes purchases, deposits, withdraws, credit card payments, and more.
 Any transaction that results in a change in a bank account or credit card balance is tracked in this database.
 These transactions are extracted from my banking website in the form of CSV files, transformed using customized Python scripts, and loaded into the database via the sqlalchemy Python library.
-I then created SQL views to understand my spending habits and developed a Power BI dashboard linked to the MySQL database to view these habits visually.
+I then created SQL views to understand my spending habits and developed a Power BI dashboard linked to the database to view these habits visually.

 ## Technologies/Skills
 - SQL (MySQL), MySQL Workbench, Python (NumPy, Pandas, SQLAlchemy), Power BI, DAX
 - Data modeling, database development, data wrangling, data cleaning, ETL, data analysis, data visualization/dashboarding

 ## Inspiration
-My inspiration for developing a financial database and dashboard stemmed from a desire to gain a deeper understanding of my spending habits.
-I was motivated by the idea of having a comprehensive tool that would allow me to track and analyze my expenses, giving me valuable insights into my financial patterns.
-I wanted to effortlessly visualize which categories I spent the most on and observe how my spending habits evolved over time.
-By creating this database and dashboard, I aimed to empower myself with knowledge and make informed decisions about my finances, ultimately working towards improving my financial well-being.
+I wanted to know more about my spending habits.
+I had an idea of which categories I spent the most on, but I did not know exactly how much I was spending.
+I also wanted to have a way to track my spending habits over time, allowing me to see which months of the year I tend to spend the most money in.
+To a lesser degree, I also wanted to track my bank account balances over time.

 ---

 ## Identifying Requirements
 My primary objective was to create a system that could meticulously monitor every transaction flowing through my bank and credit card accounts.
 I aimed to capture crucial details such as transaction categories, transaction types (credit card purchases, paychecks, credit card bill payments, etc.), and transaction dates.
-It was imperative for me to have a comprehensive view of all my financial activities, enabling me to gain a profound understanding of my monetary flow and make informed decisions based on this valuable information.
+To do so, I needed to extract data on the __transaction level__ from my bank and credit card accounts.

 ## Data Modeling
 To achieve the desired requirements above, I opted to create a dimensional model consisting of 4 dimension tables and one fact table as seen below:

 ![data model](final_data_model.png)

 The `account`, `transaction_type`, `category`, and `date` tables are all dimensional tables, providing more information about each transaction in the transaction_facts table.
 However, as indicated on the data model, the `category` dimension is optional.
-This is because only transactions flagged as a transaction type of debit or credit card purchase are marked with a category.
+This is because only transactions flagged as a transaction type of debit or credit card purchase are marked with a category and is enforced via a check constraint.

 To gain a better understanding of the schema tables and relationships, check out the [data dictionary](data_dictionary.md).